First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: A Closer Look at Solar Modulation

 In addition to testing the radial morphology of the solar halo, we can also search for azimuthal asymmetries in the halo potential that may stem from this change in the \epm~flux along and away from the ecliptic plane.
 In this paper, we examine these asymmetries in the context of a force-field model based on Model I, but where we adopt different modulation potentials for emission along the $T_x$ plane, which lies along the equatorial plane, and the $T_y$ plane, which along its rotational axis.
 We calculate the solar halo profile at any point $\left( T_x, T_y \right)$ with a modified modulation potential we name $\Phi^a_0$ as:

 where $\Phi_{0, Tx}$ and $\Phi_{0, Ty}$ are flux maps that represent different choices of the modulation potential defined at 1~AU.
 We calculate one value of $\Phi^a_0$ for electrons, and a second $\Phi^a_0$ for positrons.
-This produces an equivalently normalized $\gamma$-ray flux map at each point in the sky, with an intensitiy that rotates with the azimuthal coordinate.
+This produces an equivalently normalized $\gamma$-ray flux map at each point in the sky, with an intensity that rotates with the azimuthal coordinate.
 We note that due to projection effects, the map is not exactly split along a 45$^\circ$ axis.
 However, there is no particular reason for the asphericity of the solar modulation signal to be a simple harmonic, and thus we do not need to be extremely specific about our choice.
 In this section we are only testing for the possibility of some non-symmetric profile in our results.

 Figure~\ref{fig:asymmetry} shows the result of this analysis.
 We again independently study modulation potentials for electrons and positrons by minimizing our fits over the other parameter.
-Due to the large number of choices of modulation potentials for in our analysis, we use a coarser grid of 100~MV in both the electron and positron normalization potentials, to restrict ourselves to 11$^4$ simulations.
+Due to the large number of choices of modulation potentials for our analysis , we use a coarser grid of 100~MV for positron normalization potentials, which affect our results much less than the electron modulation potential.
+This leaves us with 41$^2 \times$11$^2$ simulations.
 Interestingly, our analysis finds some evidence for an azimuthal asymmetry in the electron spectrum.
-Our models prefer a modulation potential of 600~MV in directions perpendicular to the ecliptic plane, but a modulation potential of 400~MV in directions along the ecliptic plane.
-This result is preferred at a log-likelihood of 13, compared to the best fit symmetric result (with a modulation potential of 500~MV in both directions).
-However, the relatively course grid means that the log-likelihood value may shift if intermediate potentials were tested.
+Our models prefer a modulation potential of 550~MV in directions perpendicular to the ecliptic plane, but a modulation potential of 400~MV in directions along the ecliptic plane.
+This result is preferred at a log-likelihood of 11.0, compared to the best fit symmetric result (with a modulation potential of 450~MV in both directions).
+This formally corresponds to a 4.7$\sigma$ detection of an asymmetry in the solar modulation potential, though we note that systematic errors in our analysis may make it difficult to conclusively argue that there is an overall asymmetry in the modulation potential.

 However, we note that solar modulation is expected to be time dependent, and the polarity flip of the Sun occurred in $\sim$2014, a little less than halfway through the analysis window (and closer to halfway through the total exposure due to the decreased solar exposure after the 2018 failure of the solar panel motor).
 After this period, electrons drifted primarily across the heliospheric current sheet (in the T$_x$ direction).
 Thus it is reasonable to assume that the change in modulation potentials does not correspond to any intrinsic difference in electron propagation in each direction, only that the number of electrons moving across the heliospheric current sheet over our 15 year period is larger than in polar regions.
 Still, our results provide some evidence that the electron population is not spherically symmetric within 1~AU.